LoginVSI/ApplicationScriptsLE/Standard Workloads/GPUBenchmark/docs/README.md

    ![Import Application](importApplication.png)

+2. **Configure Application Credentials (recommended):**
+  - In the Login Enterprise UI under **Configuration → Applications**, edit the Application used for this workload and add Application Credentials.
+  - Put the SPECviewperf *viewset name* in **Username** and your *configuration* system access token in **Password**.
+  - This keeps tokens encrypted and avoids editing the script directly.
+See the Applications KB for instructions.

 ## Prerequisites

 - **Login Enterprise Version:** This script has been tested with Login Enterprise version 5.13.6.
 - **SPECviewperf Installation:** SPECviewperf must be installed and properly configured on the target machine.
 - **SPECviewperf Licensing:** Before installing and using SPECviewperf for this testing, review your SPECviewperf licensing agreement to ensure correct licensing for this usage.
 - **Access Tokens and IDs:** Obtain a configuration access token and environment ID from your Login Enterprise instance.
+- **TLS / Certificates (lab vs production):** For lab/self-signed deployments the script temporarily bypasses certificate validation during the drift check and upload steps.
+For production, ensure the appliance presents a valid TLS certificate or remove the bypass in the script.
+Regardless, keep API tokens in Application Credentials rather than embedding them in scripts.

 ## Benefits